What is the difference between acute and chronic pain?

 How does chronic pain affect one’s life?

 Countless work days are lost as a result of acute and chronic pain, costing the economy billions of dollars every year.
 Chronic pain can become so intense and overwhelm the body and mind to such a degree that it can affect all aspects of one’s life.
 People can become so debilitated that they cannot work.
 They have diminished appetite.
+They cannot sleep.
 Any kind of physical activity can be exhausting and exacerbate one’s pain.
 Often, people who suffer in pain will fall into a vicious cycle in which total preoccupation with pain leads to inactivity, irritability, anxiety, and depression, which in turn causes more pain.
 Insomnia is also a common byproduct of chronic pain.
 Relationships are often affected as well.

 At The Pain Clinic, Dr. Doraiswamy and his colleagues will work tirelessly with you to identify any of these issues and develop a treatment plan to help improve your quality of life.